-A delicious past dish with fresh sardines is sure to be a crowd pleaser.
+A delicious pasta dish with fresh sardines that is sure to be a crowd pleaser.
 The thick spaghetti-like perciatelli tossed with capers and nuts is healthy, easy dish for a seafood dinner!

 1In a small sauté pan over medium-high heat, toast the bread crumbs in dry pan until just golden brown, stirring continuously to avoid burning.
 Transfer to a bowl and stir in the red pepper flakes and 2 tablespoons of olive oil and set aside.

 2In a medium sauté pan, heat ¼ cup of olive oil over medium heat.
 To the hot oil add the chopped fennel, onion, garlic and season with salt and pepper.
 Cook, occasionally stirring, until the fennel is softened, about 20 minutes.
 Add the white wine, raisins, and the sardines.
 Bring to a boil then reduce to a gentle simmer for about 10 minutes and the sardines are easy to break apart with a fork.